prooph/event-store/docs/interop_factories.md

 ### Requirements

-1. Your Inversion of Control container must implement the [interop-container interface](https://github.com/container-interop/container-interop).
+1. Your Inversion of Control container must implement the [PSR Container interface](https://github.com/php-fig/container).
 2. [interop-config](https://github.com/sandrokeil/interop-config) must be installed
 3. The application configuration should be registered with the service id `config` in the container.